GOP lawmakers push bill targeting transgender girl athletes - NewsBreak

 GOP lawmakers push bill targeting transgender girl athletes

 HARRISBURG, Pa.
-(AP) — A Republican proposal to prevent transgender girls from competing in girls’ school sports passed the Pennsylvania House Education Committee on Tuesday, over Democratic opposition.
+(AP/WHTM) — A Republican proposal to prevent transgender girls from competing in girls’ school sports passed the Pennsylvania House Education Committee on Tuesday, over Democratic opposition.

-The 15-9 party-line vote advanced the so it can be considered by the GOP-majority chamber.
-It would restrict players to male or female teams based on their reproductive organs, biology or genetics at birth.
+The 15-9 party-line vote advanced the “Save Women’s Sports Act” bill so it can be considered by the GOP-majority chamber.
+It would restrict players to male or female teams based on their reproductive organs, biology, or genetics at birth.

-The bill says athletic teams designated for women or girls may not be open to “students of the male sex,” and would give students and schools a route to sue, including against athletic organizations.
-It covers K-12 school teams, college sports, intramurals and club teams sponsored by school entities.
+The bill says athletic teams designated for women or girls may not be open to “students of the male sex,” and would give students and schools a route to sue if they feel harmed by violations of that rule.
+It covers K-12 school teams, college sports, intramurals, and club teams sponsored by school entities.

+“Today I felt so disgusted that the leaders of my state would make such false claims against the trans community,” said Lily Freeman, a transgender high school student in Bucks County.

+Cisgender track athlete Olivia Heim says in sports each athlete has their own talents and shouldn’t be punished for them.

 “No one should be forcing biological females to compete against biological males,” said bill cosponsor Rep. Martina White, R-Philadelphia, before the vote.
 “It is patently wrong and unfair.”